DeluxeRaph/Uniswap-V4-Workshop/README.md

 ### Local Development (Anvil)

 Other than writing unit tests (recommended!), you can only deploy & test hooks on [anvil](https://book.getfoundry.sh/anvil/)

+## Scripts Folder Overview

+The scripts folder contains Solidity scripts that help automate smart contract deployment and interaction on the blockchain.
+Scripting in Foundry provides several key capabilities:

+- Deploy smart contracts programmatically with custom initialization parameters
+- Interact with deployed contracts by calling functions and sending transactions
+- Chain multiple contract interactions together in a single script
+- Test deployment flows before running them on mainnet
+- Configure deployment settings and parameters in a reusable way

+### Structure

+The scripts folder is organized into several key components:

+1. **Base Configuration (base/)**
+   - `Config.sol`: Defines shared configuration used across deployment scripts, including:
+     - Test token addresses for local development
+     - Hook contract addresses and parameters
+     - Currency type wrappers for proper token handling
+     - This configuration is used by scripts like `Anvil.s.sol` to ensure consistent deployment settings

+2. **Deployment Scripts**
+   - Scripts that handle the actual contract deployment logic
+   - Use the base configurations to deploy with proper parameters
+   - Example: `Anvil.s.sol` for local testnet deployment

+3. **Interaction Scripts**
+   - Scripts for post-deployment contract interactions
+   - Leverage the deployed contract addresses from Config.sol

+The Config.sol file acts as a central source of truth for contract addresses and parameters, making scripts more maintainable and reducing duplicate configuration across different deployment scenarios.

 ```bash
 # start anvil, a local EVM chain